Our definition of Market Mapping

 - Leading competitors for different market segments.

-By taking a closer look at them, you can learn a lot about their market approach.
-This competitive analysis can help you align or differentiate, depending on your market and communication strategy.
+You can learn a lot about their market approach by closely examining them.
+This competitive analysis can help you align or differentiate depending on your market and communication strategy.

 In the Harvard Business Review, Richard D’Aveni promotes a quantitative approach to comparing your positioning with your competitors'.
 However, we advocate for a more tailorable method to specific business goals.

 Are you thinking about sales research rather than looking at your competition?

 Market Mapping for sales prospecting and market segmentation

 If you research “Market Mapping”, you find very different interpretations ranging from simple graphical market segmentation to visualizing the geographical distribution of potential customers.
 With a B2C focus, customer demographic segmentation is sometimes called Market Mapping.

 We’re looking at B2B-oriented Market Mapping for sales prospecting, focusing on individual higher-valued accounts.
 This perspective leads obviously to different demands compared to prospects for commodity goods.

 Being well-informed about the respective accounts is vital for successful key account management.
 Understanding their activities and using up-to-date insight to tailor your communication and proposals is crucial.